LDrex1/LDrex1/README.md

 -->

 ### About Me
 I love teaching JavaScript and always want to improve my skills.
-I have about a year of experience in front-end development working with resources like HTML, CSS, Bootstrap, SaSS, JavaScript and React and firebase.
-Currently, I work at Coder's Den 94.
+I have about 3 years of experience in front-end development working with resources like HTML, CSS, Bootstrap, SaSS, JavaScript and React and firebase.
+Currently, I work as a freelancer, and as aJavaScript tutor at Coder's Den 94.

 ### Future Plans
 I'm looking to collaborate on interesting real-life projects that will challenge me and improve my existing skills